-Subject to the provisions of the Cayman Companies Law, the Articles of Association and without prejudice to any special rights conferred on the holders of any shares or class of shares, any share may be issued with or have attached to it such rights, or such restrictions, whether with regard to dividend, voting, return of capital or otherwise, as the board of directors may determine).
+Subject to the provisions of the Cayman Companies Law, the Articles of Association and without prejudice to any special rights conferred on the holders of any shares or class of shares, any share may be issued with or have attached to it such rights, or such restrictions, whether with regard to dividend, voting, return of capital or otherwise, as we may by ordinary resolution determine (or, in the absence of any such determination or so far as the same may not make specific provision, as the board of directors may determine).
 Any share may be issued on terms that, upon the happening of a specified event or upon a given date and either at our option or the holder of the share, it is liable to be redeemed.